emilyjaneyoung/voyage/README.md

 * Run 'gulp'
 * Run 'gulp sprites' to create the SVG spritesheet and PNG fallbacks.
-* Once you have run the above, open svg-symbols.svg inside img/icons and paste this code into a file that you include in your header.
+* Once you have run the above, open svg-symbols.svg inside img/svg and paste this code into a file that you include in your header with the wrapping <div style="height: 0; width: 0; position: absolute; visibility: hidden"></div>

 ## EditorConfig